sergei-romanenko/agda-hsubst-revised/README.md

 > DOI=10.1145/1863597.1863601
 >[http://doi.acm.org/10.1145/1863597.1863601](http://doi.acm.org/10.1145/1863597.1863601)

 *Note*.
-This code is only based on the text of the paper.
-I haven't looked into the sources accompanying the paper.
+This code is based on the text of the paper, which contains enough information for the proofs to be reconstructed.